paperswithcode/releasing-research-code/README.md

 1. Specification of dependencies
 2. Training code
 3. Evaluation code
-4. Table/Figure of the main result, with instruction to reproduce it
+4. Pre-trained models
-5. Pre-trained model
+5. README file includes table of results accompanied by precise command to run to produce those results

 We found that NeurIPS 2019 repositories that have all five of these components got the highest number of GitHub stars.